TULiberalArts/Information-Technology/pages/learning-spaces.md

 ---
-title: Learning Spaces
+title: Learning Spaces & Classrooms
 permalink: /resources/learning-spaces/
 layout: page
 published: true
 ---

-The College of Liberal Arts has 116 classroom, meeting room, and lab learning spaces on Main Campus ranging from small 10-seat meeting and 14-seat seminar rooms to a 626-seat lecture hall.
+The College of Liberal Arts has classrooms and meeting rooms, and lab learning spaces on Main Campus ranging from small 10-seat meeting and 14-seat seminar rooms to a 626-seat lecture hall.
 All classrooms contain either a blackboard or dry erase board, student seating with writing surface, and either a fixed smart classroom system or facilities to support the delivery of portable technology equipment.
 Meeting spaces have the same features but do not always include a student writing surface.

-**Table of Contents**

 - <a href="#Meeting">Meeting Rooms</a>
 - <a href="#AL">Anderson AL Lecture Halls</a>